 Over the past 20 years, I’ve been working with clients all around the world, beginning my career on pipeline projects in Africa and these days working with global consumer goods and transport multinationals.
-Although each industry has its own specificities, I’ve noticed that when it comes to handling their stakeholder engagement activities, the industry didn’t matter anymore: what we need to focus on to ensure the success of the implementation of best practices is the organization’s level of maturity for data management.
+Although each industry has its own specificities, I’ve noticed that when it comes to handling their stakeholder engagement activities, the industry doesn’t matter anymore: what we need to focus on to ensure the success of the implementation of best practices is the organization’s level of maturity for data management.

 Embracing new data management technologies and artificial intelligence (AI) can support the implementation of best practices in the context of social and environmental performance for corporations with multiple sites.
-It’s also become necessary to manage social performance data, which has become such an important factor to assist proactive and strategic decision-making.
+It’s also become necessary to manage social performance data, which has become such an important factor for proactive and strategic decision-making.

 The challenges of an interconnected world

 This can go in either direction at any point in time: people are not necessarily complaining about a corporation’s activities all the time.
-Most times, these activities can lead to creating shared-value for all important stakeholders groups.
+Most times, these activities can lead to creating shared-value for all important stakeholder groups.
 But when they don’t want to leave the outcomes to good luck or faith, corporations need to perform well at positioning themselves and finding where they stand.

 Identifying key stakeholder groups